 - We strongly recommend that one of the schools on your application should be where you are sure that your child will meet one of the higher criteria for admission.
 The admission criteria for Nottingham City primary schools and academies can be found in the ‘Going to School in Nottingham 2018.19 – Appendix 2’ below.

-- If you are applying for a place at a Nottingham City church school or academy, you will also need to fill out a supplementary form by the closing date of 15 January 2018.
+- If you are applying for a place at a Nottingham City church school or academy, you will also need to fill out a supplementary form at the same time as you make your application.
 For schools outside Nottingham City, check if you need to fill in a supplementary form.

 Going to School in Nottingham